gomorpheus/morpheus-apidoc/source/includes/_option_lists.md

 --------- | -------- | -----------
 name | Y | Header name
 value | N | Header value
-masked | N | Can be used to enable / disable masking of value, default if off
+masked | N | Can be used to enable / disable masking of value, default is off

 ## Update an Option List